dxos/dxos/docs/content/composer/README.md

 ---
 # Composer

 Composer is a free, open-source, multiplayer, local-first knowledge environment powered by DXOS.
 Users can collaborate real-time, work offline, and retain privacy through the peer-to-peer protocols of DXOS.
 User data is never stored on any servers and does not leave devices the user trusts.
-Composer works entirely on the client, local-first, with no private data silos.
+Composer works entirely on the client with no private data silos.

-Developers can replace or extend any of Composer's functionality through plugins - every feature of composer is implemented as a plugin that can be swapped or extended.
+Developers can extend Composer through plugins - every feature is implemented as a plugin that can be swapped or extended.
 Community contributions are most welcome.

 [Try Composer](https://composer.dxos.org){class="button"}